MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 | MagicPacket | Magic packet | Similar to Bitmap | <= 300 ms
 | MediaChange | Media connected or disconnected | Similar to Bitmap | <= 300 ms

-The following example shows how a client driver might initialize its power capabilities, which it does while starting the net adapter but before calling [**NetAdapterStart**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadapterstart).
+The following example shows how a client driver might initialize its power capabilities.
+It does this while starting the net adapter but before calling [**NetAdapterStart**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadapterstart).
 In this example, the client driver sets its bitmap, media change, and packet filter wake capabilities.

 ```C++
 //